Florida CAM Audit Rights: 5-Year Recovery Window [2026]

-The accrual question matters.
+Accrual matters.
 Florida courts have generally held that a contract claim accrues when the breach occurs, not when the plaintiff discovers it.
 For CAM disputes, the reconciliation statement is the triggering document: once the landlord delivers the statement containing the overcharge, the clock starts.
-The discovery rule does not automatically apply to written contract claims in Florida the way it does in some other states.
+Florida does not automatically apply the discovery rule to written contract claims the way some other states do.

 Key implication: the five-year window runs from each annual reconciliation statement, not from the date you first suspected something was wrong.
 A statement delivered in March 2021 has a limitation deadline of approximately March 2026.

-This is different from California's SB 1103 framework, which creates statutory protections that operate independent of the lease.
-In Florida, the lease is the entirety of your protection.
+Unlike California's SB 1103 framework, which creates statutory protections independent of the lease, Florida's lease is the entirety of your protection.
 Read the dispute window in your lease before anything else.

 Florida is one of the largest retail real estate markets in the country, with significant strip center concentration in South Florida, the I-4 corridor, and the Jacksonville metropolitan area.
 It also has a problem that tenants in every other state largely do not face at the same scale: hurricane windstorm insurance premiums as a CAM line item.

 After Hurricane Ian in 2022, commercial property insurance premiums in southwest and central Florida increased 40 to 65 percent depending on location, building age, and carrier.
-The increases were not uniform, but they were broadly real.
 Landlords passed these increases through in full to tenants as part of the "insurance" line in annual CAM reconciliations.

 Whether this passthrough is legitimate depends entirely on what the lease says about insurance.

 A typical NNN lease in a strip center gives the landlord the right to pass through the cost of property insurance on the building.
 "Property insurance" in most standard lease forms (ICSC, AIR Commercial, and landlord-drafted forms) means standard commercial property insurance: fire, windstorm, and extended coverage.
-That phrasing, on its face, arguably includes hurricane windstorm coverage.
+On its face, that phrasing arguably includes hurricane windstorm coverage.

 But many leases, particularly older ones executed before 2005, use narrower language: "standard fire and extended coverage insurance," "customary property insurance for similar properties," or specific exclusions of "flood, earthquake, and named storm coverage."
 When the lease uses that narrower language, a landlord who passes through hurricane windstorm premiums may be billing outside the permitted scope.